antistatique/drupal-timesup/README.md

 ## Times'up versions

-Times'up is available for Drupal 8, 9, 10 & Drupal 11 (dev) !
+Times'up is available for Drupal 8, 9, 10 & Drupal 11 !
 The module is ready to be used in Drupal, there are no known issues.

 ## Dependencies